 We invite others to join us in supporting the scientists, public health professionals, and medical professionals of Wuhan and across China.
 Stand with our colleagues on

-In my research, I came across a trove of emails from the University of Colorado and the University of Maryland that shows exactly how this letter came to be and that the final words of the piece “we declare no competing interests,” were absolute hogwash.
+In my research, I came across a trove of emails from the University of Colorado and the University of Maryland that show exactly how the Lancet letter came to be and that the final words of the piece, “We declare no competing interests,” were absolute hogwash.

 In an email chain commencing February 10th, 2020, Peter Daszak began soliciting signers to the above letter.
 The knowledge about the virus was still in its infancy, but one thing was guaranteed for Daszak and his pals at the EcoHealth Alliance: This virus did not come from the WIV.

 While nebulous enough, the letter calls questioning the source of the SARS-CoV-2 “conspiracy theories” and suggests that the WHO Director-General Tedros Ghebreyesus completely supported the natural mutation theory.
 As we have pointed out, there has already been a conflict of interest for at least 5 of the signatories, but is there more?

 Why, yes, there is.
 The above-mentioned email was released by Colorado State University after questions were raised regarding the relationship between the University and EcoHealth Alliance.
 As it turns out, in 2017 Jonathan Epstein, VP with EcoHealth Alliance, attempted to work with the university to import bats to Colorado as a means of studying bat-bourne viruses and how they may transmit to humans.
 The arrangement was going to be between EcoHealth Alliance, Colorado State University, and…the NIAID, the organization run by Dr. Anthony Fauci.